 Excessive vitamin A uptake will result in toxicity and rapid absorption of the vitamin in the intestine, peaking 2-6 hours after digesting the food.
 In contrast, the vitamin’s clearance from the body is slow.

 Vitamin A toxicity may manifest as nausea, emesis, irritability, appetite loss, blurred vision, headaches, alopecia, abdominal pain, weakness, insomnia, dry mucosae, fever, anemia and blurred consciousness.
 It may also result in loss of bone mass.

 In conclusion: in most studies, lack of eye contact or interrupted eye contact in children diagnosed on the autistic spectrum may be treated through educated, short-term vitamin A supplementation in the correct doses.

 Legal clarification – the statements herein are intended to expand personal knowledge and general understanding only.
-The foregoing is not to be considered an alternative to medical consultation and/or medication and/or treatment performed by a caregiver and/or physician, or constitute a recommendation for individual care in any way.
+The foregoing is not to be considered an alternative to medical consultation or medication or treatment performed by a physician, or constitute a recommendation for individual care in any way.